jess4/datasciencecoursera/README.md

 datasciencecoursera
 ===================

 My name is Jess and I am excited about my first repo for class!
 Can't wait to continue learning this stuff.
+This is cool working with coursera